Mitochondrial Disorders

 Acquired mitochondrial dysfunctions, which result in insufficient energy supply to cells and organs, manifest themselves in mitochondrial neuro-, myo-, entero- and immunopathies.

-Oxidative and nitrosative stress are significantly involved in the development of the above-mentioned diseases.
+Oxidative stress and nitrosative stress are significantly involved in the development of the above-mentioned diseases.

 Dr. med.
 Karsten Ostermann M.A.